sonupratap244/Tic-tac-toe/README.md

 # Tic-tac-toe
-I developed the website in html css javascript.
+Create the Tic-tac-toe game in Html Css Javascript.